If you ever had a birthday in Xi’an…

 The Taj Mahal May 5, 2012

-I think digital cameras were made for days like today, days when you would never have had enough rolls of film to capture the great sites of the world—and we saw three today, all associated with the Moghul dynasty, seven rulers that brought much of India, especially northern India, under the rule of this Persian-based Islamic group that brought India to the height of fame and wealth, only to become shadow rulers under the British, who abolished the dynasty following what the British call the “Sepoy Rebellion” and the Indians call the first war for Indian Independence in 1857.
-The seventh and last Mughal emperor (see the book by William Dalrymple—any of his on India, in fact), more a poet than a ruler, died, exiled to the Indian then-province of Burma, his offspring murdered to prevent a successor.
+I think digital cameras were made for days like today, days when you would never have had enough rolls of film to capture the great sites of the world—and we saw three today, all associated with the Moghul dynasty, seven rulers that brought much of India, especially northern India, under the rule of this Persian-based Islamic group that brought India to the height of fame and wealth, only to become shadow rulers under the British.
+Great Britain abolished the dynasty following what the British call the “Sepoy Rebellion” and the Indians call the first war for Indian Independence in 1857.
+The seventh and last Mughal emperor (see the book by William Dalrymple—any of his on India, in fact), more a poet than a ruler, died, exiled to the then-Indian province of Burma, his offspring murdered to prevent a successor.

 Akbar moved the capital to Agra, and built the Red Fort that has housed successive armies, culminating in the Indian army barracks that are there today.
 He has probably the best reputation because, among other things, he tried to resolve the multi-religion problem that still troubles India today.
 He synthesized the main religions and created his own, attempting to facilitate discussion among his subjects—including his three wives.
 One Muslim, one Hindu, and one Christian—and our astounded guide said, “He did not make them change their names or their religion.”
 The Red Fort was his palace, and remained at least one of them during the Moghul Empire, but Akbar also built a new capital, Fatehpur Sikri, about 20 miles away.
 Sparing no expense, he moved everyone to the new city, which had massive water problems, but was abandoned largely because of pressures on the Moghul state from the Northeast (read Persia/Afghanistan).
 The Persians would eventually sack the Red Fort in Delhi, and take the famed Peacock throne away.
 The stone buildings of Fatehpur Sikri remain, architecturally wondrous, and a visual treat.